evan-erdos/inkwell/index.md

 title: Inkwell
 ---

-Inkwell is a little script which embeds screenplays in websites.
+Inkwell is a little script which embeds screenplays in websites via the Fountain markup language.

 An example of Inkwell in action: